+We know that keeping the targets you want to monitor for security weaknesses up to date can be a bit of a pain...
 New instances are constantly being spun up in Microsoft Azure, others are being closed down, keeping track of it all can easily become a full time job!

-Create an application for Intruder
+In Azure, create an application for Intruder

 Login to the Azure management portal